 - Step 2: Snap off the hard end around the last inch or so at the bottom of the asparagus stalks.
 You can do this with your hand or a pair of kitchen shears.

-- Step 3: Pat the asparagus dry with a clean linen towel or paper towels.
+- Step 3: Pat the asparagus dry with a clean linen towel or paper towel.
 Cut the asparagus stalks into two-inch pieces so that they will cook evenly.

 How to Make Asparagus Soup